-POLS 367 Living Like a Narnian: The Social and Ethical Thought of C. S. Lewis
+POLS 367 Living Like a Narnian: The Social and Ethical Thought of C. S. Lewis from his fiction and nonfiction writings.

-In-depth study of the social, ethical, and political thought of C. S. Lewis, one of the 20th century's most influential Christian thinkers.
-Extensive reading in the works of Lewis, drawn evenly from his fiction and nonfiction writings.
 Topics include theories of history and the nature of modernity, war and peace, equality, gender and the family, education, political rule, democracy, and technology and scientific progress.
 Liberal Arts.